Genusbiz/docs/terminology.md

 Below you will find explanations of selected concepts important for the understanding of Genus App Platform.

+_Note: This article is referred to from Genus standard contract documents by its url.
+Any changes to the location of this article must be coordinated with VP Business Development.
+Normal guidelines apply to any changes to the contents of the article._

 ## Account session

 Each time an account signs in, an entry is logged in the account session history.
 The log entry contains information such as sign in date, computer name, and IP-address.